 1. Concrete

-If you’re familiar with rebar and looking for an impact-resistant bollard, this may be the material for you.
-Concrete bollards not only provide you with reinforced protection but also room for aesthetics.
-If utilized in a city or similar setting, this bollard material can be adjusted to match up with the architecture of the building or statue it is protecting.
+If you’re familiar with rebar and looking for an impact-resistant bollard, concrete may be the material for you.
+Concrete bollards not only provide reinforced protection but also room for aesthetics.
+If utilized in a city or similar setting, this bollard material can be adjusted to match the architecture of the building or statue it is protecting.

 2. Aluminum